ReTable/ui-kit/configs/svgr-config/README.md

 ## Usage

-Add the `.svgrrc.js` file to the root:
+Add the `.svgrrc.mjs` file to the root:

 ```javascript
 import { defineConfig } from '@tabula/svgr-config';